art-institute-of-chicago/gauguin-microsite/source/_artworks/noanoa.md

 creditAccessionNumber: "The Art Institute of Chicago, Clarence Buckingham Collection, 1948.254"
 ---

-In Paris, Gauguin created a series of ten prints to complement his memoir.
-Some imagery comes from his Tahitian paintings, but the rest he invented completely or discovered during the radical process of making them.
+In Paris, Gauguin created a series of 10 prints to complement his memoir.
+Some imagery comes from his Tahitian paintings, but the rest he invented completely or discovered in his radical creative process.